Summoner-Network/platform-sdk/README.md

 # 3. What is an Agent?

 "Wow, that is an excellent question!"
-Summoner's platform definition of an Agent is a class that implements the following contract (pseudocode):
+Summoner's platform definition of an Agent is a **Python class** that implements the following contract (pseudocode):

 ```python
 # Implemented by the developer